githubtijn2002/Oefenproject_populatiegezondheid/README.md

-Youth Healthcare Data Analysis Project
+## Youth Healthcare Data Analysis Project

-English Summary
+ENG
 This project analyzes youth healthcare services across municipalities in the Haaglanden region of the Netherlands.
 It leverages data from the Dutch Central Bureau of Statistics (CBS) to explore relationships between youth wellbeing survey responses, demographic factors, and the costs associated with youth care services.

 Key Features